tinyappsde/script-progress/README.md

 }
 ```

-There also is an example in the corresponding folder.
+There is also an example in the corresponding folder.

-More features might be added soon.
+More features will be added soon.